Home / Resume / Education / Tutor Resume

 Should I list private tutoring clients on my resume?

 Yes, but do not include client names.
-List 'Private Tutor, Self-Employed' with subjects, student counts, and results.
+List 'Private Tutor, Self-Employed' with subjects, student counts, and results, then note the parent communication and progress tracking you handled alongside the teaching.

 What is the best format for a tutor resume?

 Reverse chronological format.
-Lead with your strongest tutoring experience and include student improvement data in every role.
+Lead with your strongest tutoring experience and include student improvement data in every role, then close with a skills block that mirrors the posting's keywords such as math tutoring, test-taking strategies, and lesson planning.

 Do online tutoring platforms count as experience?